kangzeroo/RentHero_Mappings_Manager/README.md

 1. `api/landlord_basic_form/js/basic_elastic_dialog_map.js` which determines what DialogFlow Intents correspond to what `TAG_IDs`.
 Update this file whenever you add new DialogFlow Intents that affect the `basic_typeform`, and repeat for the other typeforms (`advanced`, `seeking`...etc).
 2. `api/landlord_basic_form/js/basic_typeform_elastic_map.js` which determines what Typeform Questions correspond to what `TAG_IDs`.
 Update this file whenever you add a question or change a question type on a Typeform.
 <br/>
 Whenever you have updated any mapping, be sure to test it using `npm run basic-test`.
-See `package.json` for the full list of possible tests you can run.
+See `package.json > scripts` for the full list of possible tests you can run.

 ## Updating Mappings
 Mappings are stored to AWS S3 so that multiple microservices can access them.
 Each mapping has a pre-defined location on our S3 bucket.
 Only update a mapping if it has passed the tests first.
 To update a mapping, run `npm run update-basic`.
-See `package.json` for the full list of possible update commands you can run.
+See `package.json > scripts` for the full list of possible update commands you can run.